Fame the Movie : Film Review

-The film begins with auditions occurring at PA - the Performing Arts High School.
-The setting is Manhattan and the film depicts a myriad of anxious and excited students on audition day.
+The Fame film begins with auditions occurring at PA - the Performing Arts High School.
+The setting for Fame the movie is Manhattan and the film depicts a myriad of anxious and excited students on audition day.
 Some arrive by taxi.
 Some arrive by subway from their respective homes.

-Among the students is a character played by Naturi Naughton (formerly starring in Notorius).
+Among the students in Fame the movie is a character played by Naturi Naughton (formerly starring in Notorius).
 She plays the piano while other students might act, sing or play another instrument.
 She actually has a gift for singing but keeps it under wraps for now as her father supported her attending the PA school only if it was to be trained in classical piano.

 "Here is where you start paying, in sweat."